iK4tsu/dlings/README.md

 | argument | description
 | ------- | -----------
 | --help \| -h | Prints the help menu
+| --color | Colorize the output.
+If value is omitted then 'always' is used.
+| --emoji | Enable emoji output.
+If value is omitted then 'always' is used.

 ## Commands
 | command | description